striiike/SysY-Compiler/README.md

-# SysY Compiler in BUAA Junior Aut
+# SysY Compiler in BUAA 2023 autumn

 Based on C++.